Add dose object to model

 Plot the concentration versus the time profile of the drug in the system.

 Version HistoryIntroduced in R2010a

-In a future release, there will be a naming restriction on the following model component types: model, compartment, species, parameter, reaction, rule, event, observable, dose, and variant.
-The restriction is that within a single model, these components will be required to have unique names even when they are of different types with the following two exceptions:
+SimBiology issues a warning if multiple model components (model, compartment, species, parameter, reaction, rule, event, observable, dose, and variant) have the same name.
+In a future release, within a single model, these components will be required to have unique names even when they are of different types with the following two exceptions:

-Species in different parent compartments can have the same name.
+Species in different compartments can have the same name.

-Parameters with different parents can have the same name.
+Parameters can have the same name if they are scoped to different parents.
 Specifically, you can use the same name for a model-scoped parameter and reaction-scoped parameters, where each reaction-scoped parameter belongs to a different reaction.

 The purpose of this naming restriction is to ensure that every model component can be unambiguously referenced by its unique name within a model.
 For details on how to reference model component names in expressions, see Guidelines for Referencing Names in Expressions.

 To disambiguate duplicate names from your model, use the

 updateDuplicateNamesfunction at the command line.
 The function takes in a SimBiology model as an input and updates the component names as necessary.
 You can also specify optional outputs, such as a logical flag to check whether any update occurred, a list of model changes, and a copy of the original model before any updates were made.